-Being involved from the beginning I got the opportunity to take ownership of animating one of the three spots, in my case, was "Kids Meals", blocking out the character animation.
-A nice opportunity to animate some wild gravy.
-My involvement was around blocking out most of the shots' animation.
+Being involved from the beginning I got the opportunity to take ownership of lead animating one of the three spots which, in my case, was "Kids Meals", blocking out the character animation.
+A nice opportunity to animate some wild gravy across the screen.

 I got 99 props..

-A big part of the project was the design for the sets across all three spots.
-Devided up in "plain" and "emirates" sets, we played around with the idea of "good" and "bad" which we also translated in the actual design for the windows, seats, etc.
+A big part of the project was designing the sets across all three spots.
+Divided up in "plain" and "emirates" sets, we played around with the idea of "good" and "bad".
+The good seats were painted Emirates red, while the bad seats were all worn down and smudged.

 There's a card for every type —

 To link all of the shots together, we introduced pancartes educating the viewer why they should go for Emirates

 Grabbing elements from the previous scene, I gave me the building blocks to make the design for the title cards more integrated into the shot.